-- 1. The student gains expertise and confidence to tackle field dynamic problems, especially in the field of earthquake and wind engineering. - 2.
-Gets the ability to model any dynamic system and get its response. - 3.
-Can carry out modal analysis and can easily handle any software and can correctly interpret the results. - 4.
-Can effectively use practical vibration analysis methods and obtain the dynamic parameters. - 5.
-Gets the ability to apply numerical methods to get the dynamic response of the systems.
+- 1. Gain expertise and confidence to tackle field dynamic problems, especially in the field of earthquake and wind engineering. - 2.
+Model any dynamic system and get its response. - 3.
+Carryout modal analysis and can easily handle any software and can correctly interpret the results. - 4.
+Use practical vibration analysis methods and obtain the dynamic parameters. - 5.
+Apply numerical methods to get the dynamic response of the systems.